YoshiRulz/docs.microsoft.com-nuget/docs/consume-packages/Central-Package-Management.md

 </Project>
 ```

+See [*Adding a PackageReference condition*](./package-references-in-project-files.md#adding-a-packagereference-condition) for more complex examples.

 ## Transitive Pinning

 You can automatically override a transitive package version without an explicit top-level `<PackageReference />` item by opting into a feature known as transitive pinning.